AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/battery.md

 :::

-On Android devices running OS 7 and earlier, built-in statistics often attributed high data and/or battery usage to AdGuard.
+On Android devices running OS 6 and earlier, built-in statistics often attributed high data and/or battery usage to AdGuard.
 This was because AdGuard counted all the traffic it filtered from various apps.
 As a result, AdGuard's share of total data and battery usage was overstated, while other apps were understated.

-With OS 8, however, this scenario has improved.
+With OS 7, however, this scenario has improved.
 Now the data reflected in Android's built-in data usage statistics is very close to reality, although there are minor discrepancies in the battery usage data.

-Regardless, AdGuard users can always get a true picture of the situation on the *Battery usage* screen.
+Nevertheless, AdGuard users can always get a true picture of the situation on the *Battery usage* screen.

 ### Own battery usage stats screen